mbaumer/us_hep_funding/docs/_states/NV.md

 <a name="NV-04"></a>
 [Back to top](#top)
 ## NV-04 -- Rep. Ruben Kihuen (D)
+### Committees
+Ruben Kihuen is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016